 hoping that know I want them to be defeated.
 I want them to be prosecuted.
 All of them.

-Ms.Oxenberg : Thank you.
-Do you think there’s still other groups, some that you think need to be arrested based on your understanding?
+Ms Oxenberg: Thank you.
+Do you think there are still other groups, some that you think need to be arrested based on your understanding?

 Cathleen Mann: Many, many.
 You know, I can only do what I can do, and try to educate the legal system as much as I can.
 A lot of times lawyers don’t want to hear it, it makes them uncomfortable.
 They think it’s about religion.
 It’s not, Judges are uncomfortable with it, they think I’m going to give some kind of a doctrine dispute.
 I’m not going to talk about their beliefs so it’s a lot of fear of based on the First Amendment.
 I don’t talk about their belief.
 You can give me 10 minutes and you won’t hear me talk about the beliefs.

-Ms.Oxenberg : Very interesting.
-That’s what the defense is using as their argument.
+Ms Oxenberg: Very interesting.
+That’s what the defence is using as their argument.

 cooperate with him.
 I mean, he shouldn’t have even asked.

 Ms Oxenberg: Well, yeah, he must have been paid a lot, right.

 Cathleen Mann: But regardless of whether you’re paid or not, a lot or not, you still should have ethics.
 And that includes not reaching out and contacting the family of the victim.
 I don’t know what, here’s what’s going on with him.
 But, I would like to read more about his opinion of NXIVM.

 Ms Oxenberg: He didn’t have one.
 He said, “I know nothing about the group.”